 - Type of irrigation – Water is abstracted through pumping, conveyed and distributed in open earth canal and applied through furrow irrigation system

-- Other Crops – Cotton and other horticultural crops
+- Other Crops – Cotton, watermelon, green grams, onions, pasture and other horticultural crops

 Projected Benefits/ Benefits being realized